 Bringing a dispute

-Anyone can bring a complaint about discrimination, sexual harassment or victimisation under the EO Act, or about racial or religious vilification under the RRT Act, to the Victorian Equal Opportunity and Human Rights Commission (VEOHRC) for dispute resolution.
+Anyone can bring a complaint about discrimination, sexual harassment or victimisation under the EO Act, or about racial or religious vilification under the RRT Act, to VEOHRC for dispute resolution.
 This is a free, impartial and flexible process.
-Details about how to make a complaint are available from the VEOHRC’s website (www.humanrightscommission.vic.gov.au).
+Details about how to make a complaint are available from www.humanrightscommission.vic.gov.au.

 A person may bring a dispute in their own name, on behalf of a child, or on behalf of a person who is unable to bring a dispute themselves because of a disability.
-The VEOHRC needs to be satisfied that the person bringing the dispute has the consent of the relevant complainant to do so.
+A person can also bring a representative complaint on behalf of others.
+VEOHRC needs to be satisfied that the person bringing the dispute has the consent of the relevant complainant to do so.

 • each person is entitled to bring a dispute;